 The presentation of consolidated financial statements in conformity with Canadian public sector accounting standards requires management to make estimates and assumptions that affect the reported amount of assets and liabilities and disclosure of contingent liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenditures during the reported period.
-Significant estimates include the estimated useful life of tangible capital assets and are based on management's best information and judgment.
+Significant estimates include the valuation of accounts receivable and the estimated useful life of tangible capital assets and are based on management's best information and judgment.
 Actual results could differ from management's best estimates as additional information becomes available in the future.